-Derivative transactions consist of interest rate-related transactions (interest rate swaps) and currency-related transactions (foreign exchange forward contracts, currency swaps), and the Bank calculates the fair value using the discounted present value.
+Derivative transactions consist of interest rate-related transactions (interest rate futures, interest rate swaps), currency-related transactions (foreign exchange forward contracts, currency swaps) and bond-related transactions (bond futures), and the Bank calculates the fair value using the price at the exchange market and the discounted present value.

 (Note 2) The amount on the balance sheet of financial instruments for which the Bank deems it extremely difficult to determine a fair value was as follows.
-The fair value information for these financial instruments is not included in "Assets (7) Securities."
+The fair value information for these financial instruments is not included in "(6) Money held in trust" and "(7) Securities" in total assets.